+- Family-Favorite One-Pot Meal.
 Flavored with taco seasoning and salsa, and finished with cheese and sour cream, Instant Pot Taco Pasta is downright delicious.
-It is cheesy, creamy, and hearty.
-A true favorite.
+Just like Instant Pot Burrito Bowl and Instant Pot Fettuccine Alfredo, everyone loves this cheesy, hearty instant pot recipe.

 Notes On Ingredients